forem/forem/docs/installation/imgproxy.md

 ## Sidenote.

-- Because Imgproxy is a standalone server of its own, all images URL given to it needs to be an absolute URL.
+- Because Imgproxy is a standalone server of its own, all images URL given to it need to be an absolute URLs.
-- When working with docker/podman on Linux, provide the host network option, ie `docker run -p 8080:8080 --network="host" -it darthsim/imgproxy` so Imgproxy can properly access the localhost.
+- When working with docker/podman on Linux, provide the host network option, ie `{docker|podman} run -p 8080:8080 --network="host" -it darthsim/imgproxy` so Imgproxy can properly access the localhost.